 5. Compliance with Regulations and Industry Standards

-The arts and culture sector must comply with a wide range of regulations and industry standards related to privacy, data, and cybersecurity.
-These regulations can vary from national laws to international standards and include requirements for data protection, information security, and reporting data breaches.
+Arts and culture organizations operate under a complex landscape of regulations and industry standards related to privacy, data, and cybersecurity.
+These regulations, ranging from national laws to international frameworks, impose requirements on data protection, information security, and breach reporting.

 6. Incident Response and Crisis Management